esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 ![LedBlink](./images/leds.gif "Two LED blinking")

-### Create a workflow
+### Create the first Flow

-In Node-red you can connect the nodes, so we will do connect the button to the green led.
+You can connect the nodes to create the program flow: react to events, send data to the cloud, modify a value, etc. We will use a button to turn the green LED on when the button is pressed.

 Add a *Grove Button* node, link it to the Green LED and set the Pin to D3:

 ![Button](./images/grovebutton.png)

-You have to change the configuration of the LED, change the mode to output instead of interval:
+You have to change the configuration of the LED, so it doesn't blink but it reacts to the button operation.
+You do this by changing the mode to output instead of interval:

 ![LEDOutput](./images/ledoutput.png)